tardis-dev/serum-vial/README.md

 ### Subscribing to data feeds

-To begin receiving real-time market data feed messages, you must first send a subscribe message to the server indicating [channels](#supported-channels--corresponding-message-types) and [markets](#supported-markets) for which you want the data being received.
+To begin receiving real-time market data feed messages, you must first send a subscribe message to the server indicating [channels](#supported-channels--corresponding-message-types) and [markets](#supported-markets) for which you want the data for.

 If you want to unsubscribe from channel and markets, send an unsubscribe message.
 The structure is equivalent to subscribe messages except `op` field which should be set to `"op": "unsubscribe"`.